What is Gene-Editing?

 Or misuse of a powerful research tool?

 Over the next six months, we will outline the basic biology behind gene editing, followed by a description of the process in general and in human embryos, specifically.
+View the other posts in this series!

 The genetic information of humans, collectively termed the “human genome,” is contained within 22 chromosomes plus either 2 “X” chromosomes in girls, or 1 “X” chromosome and 1 “Y” chromosome in boys.